graphile/migrate/README.md

   "Actions" below.
 - `afterCurrent` — optional list of actions to execute after `current.sql` is loaded into the database.
 See "Actions" below.
+- `manageGraphileMigrateSchema` (defaults to `true`) — if set to `false`, you assume responsibility for managing the `graphile_migrate` schema. **Not recommended.** This is useful in environments where the user running the migrations isn't granted schema creation privileges.
+If you set this to `false`, you must be sure to migrate the `graphile_migrate` database schema any time you update the `graphile-migrate` module.

 What follows is an example configuration file that depends on the following environmental variables being set: